Field of action Environment

 Nature conservation

-Amprion relies on innovative power-transmission technologies and also takes their environmental compatibility into account.
-This also applies to underground cables, which, while they preserve the landscape, in some cases require extensive earth-moving measures.
 Offshore lines need to be built in order to connect offshore wind farms to the onshore transmission grid.
-Over and above the legal requirements set down at EU, state and federal level, we are taking measures to protect the habitats there.
+Over and above the legal requirements set down at EU, federal and state level, we are taking measures to protect the habitats there.
 In the Wadden Sea National Park, for example, we follow the “zero discharge principle”.
 That is, we leave nothing behind that does not naturally occur there.
 As part of our marine conservation efforts, we show consideration for marine wildlife.
-When installing the converter platforms out at sea, we take special noise control measures to protect the very acute hearing of marine animals such as the common or harbour porpoise.
+When installing converter platforms out at sea, we intend to take special noise control measures to protect the very acute hearing of marine animals such as the common or harbour porpoise.

 Species protection